AfzalKhaan/McD_Nutritional_Analysis/README.md

 This repository contains Python code to analyze the nutritional content of McDonald's menu items using a provided dataset.
 The analysis includes data preprocessing, exploratory data analysis, visualization, and deriving nutrition-based insights.

 ## Contents
-- `mcdonalds_menu.csv`: Dataset containing nutritional information of McDonald's menu items.
+- Nutrical Dataset.csv: Dataset containing nutritional information of McDonald's menu items.
 - Jupyter Notebook or Python script: detailing each step of the data analysis and visualization.
-- `README.md`: This file, containing information about the project and instructions.
+- README.md: This file, containing information about the project and instructions.

 ## Requirements
 - Python 3.x